pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

     assert isinstance(events[1], World.SomethingHappened)
     assert events[1].what == 'Python'

-This follows from the signatures of the ``__init__()`` and the ``make_it_so()`` methods.
+The attributes of the event objects follow from the signatures of the decorated methods.
+The ``__init__()`` method has a ``name`` argument and so the "started" event has a ``name`` attribute.
+The ``make_it_so()`` method has a ``what`` attribute, and so the "something happened" event has a ``what`` attribut.
 The arguments of a method decorated with ``@event`` are used to define the attributes of an event class.
 When the method is called, the values of the method arguments are used to construct an event object.
 The method body is then executed with the attributes of the event.
-The result is the same as if the method was not decorated.
+The resulting state of the aggregate is the same as if the method were not decorated.
 The difference is that a sequence of events is generated.
 The point being, this sequence of events can be used in future to reconstruct the current state of the aggregate.

 .. code-block:: python